 This break-even analysis assumes that you will use the entire $300 travel credit for the Reserve.
 It also assumes that UR points are worth 2 CPP.
-This is my own valuation; your mileage may vary.
+This valuation is a simple example; your mileage may vary.
 If you feel that 2 CPP is not the right valuation, you can recalculate the last line with your own valuation.
 All you have to do is replace with $0.02 with your valuation and solve.

 Argument for the Preferred